See You up There

-See You Up There (Au revoir là-haut) is a 2017 French drama film written and directed by and starring Albert Dupontel, adapted from the 2013 novel The Great Swindle (Au revoir là-haut in French) by Pierre Lemaitre.
+See You Up There (Au revoir là-haut) is a 2017 French historical war drama film written and directed by and starring Albert Dupontel, adapted from the 2013 novel The Great Swindle (Au revoir là-haut in French) by Pierre Lemaitre.

 Plot

 In November 1918, a few days before the Armistice, Edouard Péricourt saves Albert Maillard's life.
 The two men have nothing in common but the war.
 Lieutenant Pradelle, by ordering a senseless assault, destroys their lives while binding them as companions in misfortune.
 On the ruins of the carnage of WWI, condemned to live, the two attempt to survive.
 Thus, as Pradelle is about to make a fortune with the war victims' corpses, Albert and Edouard mount a monumental scam with the bereaved families' commemoration and with a nation's hero worship.